Cream Cheese Muffins

 Instructions

-• Whisk the flour, baking soda, baking powder, and salt together in a large bowl.
+• Dry ingredients: In a second bowl, whisk the flour, sugar, baking soda, baking powder, and salt, lemon zest, together in a large bowl.
 Set aside.

-• Add the dry ingredients to the wet ingredients and fold with a spatula or a wooden spoon until just combined (in this step do not overmix).
+• Combine: Add the dry ingredients to the wet ingredients and fold with a spatula or a wooden spoon until just combined (in this step do not overmix).
+You want to incorporate the flour removing any flour pockets, but the batter should look a bit lumpy and not ultra smooth.

-• Bake for 5 minutes, then keeping the muffins in the oven, reduce the oven temperature to 360°F/182°C (conventional) or 350°F/175 (fan oven).
-Bake for an additional 10-12 minutes or until a toothpick inserted in the center comes out clean.
-The total baking time should be about 15-17 minutes
+• Bake: Using a spoon, divide the batter equally into the 6 muffins case.
+Bake for 5 minutes, then keeping the muffins in the oven (and don't open the door!) reduce the oven temperature to 360°F/182°C (conventional) or 350°F/175 (fan ovenake for an additional 10 minutes or until a toothpick inserted in the center comes out clean.
+The total baking time is 15 minutes in my oven.

-• Allow the muffins to cool for 5 minutes in the muffin pan before eating, or transfer to a wire rack to continue cooling.
-Muffins stay fresh covered at room temperature for a few days or in the refrigerator for up to 1 week.
+• Rest: Remove the muffins from the oven straight away and let them cool for 5 minutes in the muffin pan before eating, or transfer to a wire rack to continue cooling.
+Sprinkle with powdered sugar if desired.
+They keep fresh covered at room temperature for a few days or in the refrigerator for up to 1 week.

 Notes

-• Cream cheese: I use soft cream cheese for this recipe (the spreadable sold in the tub), but I think this recipe would work with the block cream cheese as well.
+• Cream cheese: I use soft cream cheese for this recipe (the spreadable sold in the tub), but I think it would work with block cream cheese as well.
 If using the block, make sure you beat it well after adding an extra tablespoon of milk to the batter.

-• Serving suggestion: we love slathering these cream cheese muffins with jam or almond butter, or grilling it cut-side-down in a cast iron skillet until they get toasted.
+• Serving suggestion: We love slathering these cream cheese muffins with jam or almond butter, or grilling them cut-side down in a cast-iron skillet until they get toasted.
 Nutrition facts: the nutrition values are for one portion and are based on an online nutrition calculator.
-It’s an estimate only and it should not be considered as a substitute for a professional nutritionist’s advice.
+It’s an estimate only, and it should not be considered as a substitute for a professional nutritionist’s advice.
 Please see my disclosure policies.

 Nutrition